 We view overall capital adequacy as good.
-Capitalisation improved in 2011 reflecting lower business volumes as a result of exiting certain lines, and an increase in total equity of around 11% following the 3% decrease in 2010.
-However, in line with our expectations, total equity reduced by 27% to £2,832m in 2012, following the £1bn dividend payment to RBSG and the reclassification (and subsequent repayment in January 2013) of the TPF non-controlling interest of £259m.
-As such, Moody's gross underwriting leverage metric, which was relatively low at 2.7x (2.9x excluding the TPF interest) at YE11, increased to 3.7x at YE12.
-The IGD coverage ratio also reduced to 279% from 319%, but remains high and improved compared to the coverage level at YE10 (227%).
+Capitalisation improved in 2011 reflecting lower business volumes as a result of exiting certain lines, and an increase in reported total equity of around 11% following the 3% decrease in 2010.
+However, in line with our expectations, reported total equity reduced by 27% to £2,832m in 2012, following the £1bn dividend payment to RBSG and the reclassification (and subsequent repayment in January 2013) of the TPF non-controlling interest of £259m.
+As such, Moody's gross underwriting leverage metric, which was relatively low at 2.9x at YE11, increased to 3.5x at YE12.
+The IGD coverage ratio also reduced to 279% from 319%, and reduced again slightly at H1 13 to 272% but remains high and improved compared to the coverage level at YE10 (227%).